kyma-project/community/concepts/modularization/README.md

 ## Regular (local) component operators
 Each Kyma component has to provide the operator that manages the component lifecycle (installing, updating, configuring, deleting).
 The component provider (team) has to prepare one custom resource (ComponentDescriptor) that specifies how to install the operator (deployment yaml) and how to configure it (operator CRD, default values).
 The complexity of managing installation in many clusters or using configured release channels is handled by kyma-operator and component providers can ship regular kubernetes operators.
-Such regular operators are installed in the target cluster (where component should be installed).
+Such regular operators are installed in the target cluster (where components should be installed).

 ## Central component operators
 `kyma-operator` can also work with other component operators deployed centrally.
-In this case, kyma-operator creates resources for component operators in the central cluster.
+In this case, `kyma-operator` creates resources for component operators in the central cluster.
 The Reconciliation logic of the central component operator can find a remote cluster kubeconfig by convention or reference (e.g. annotation).

+## Central vs local operator

+With Kyma 2.0 we moved component installation (`kyma-installer`) from the cluster to the central place (reconciler).
+Each component was installed by the dedicated reconciler from the Kyma control plane.
+For some components, it perfectly makes sense (they interact mainly with other central systems to enable some integrations), but for some components that interact only with internal cluster resources, such a setup is suboptimal.
+The local Kubernetes operator designed and implemented accordingly to the best practices should have minimal resource requirements (few MB of memory and few mCPU).
+Therefore for the cases where you don't need access to central services or external resources it is recommended to use a regular operator (not central).
+Such an operator is much easier to develop and maintain for the component team, as an operator lifecycle management is still handled centrally by `kyma-operator` (together with `manifest-operator`).

 # Example local and central operators
 In this example 2 components are defined:
 - central operator for compass integration